TuckerRasbury/UniversalVoting/README.md

 ## Project Questions
 1. How many eligible voters abstain from voting by state by year?
+For the entire country?
 2.